ww-hong/jessicayangmd.github.io/contact.md

 permalink: /contact/
 ---

-For prospective new patients, please submit the following inquiry form.
-You may indicate if you would like to schedule a complimentary 15 minute call.
+For prospective new patients, please fill out the following form to schedule a complimentary 15 minute call.

 {% include contact-form.html %}